Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 \subsubsection{Spectral Normalisation}

-Spectral normalisation \cite{Miyato2018SpectralNormalizationGenerative} is a technique to make a function globally 1-Lipschitz that takes advantage of the fact that the Lipschitz constant of a linear function is its largest singular value (spectral norm).
+Spectral normalisation \cite{Miyato2018SpectralNormalizationGenerative} is a technique to make a function globally 1-Lipschitz utilising the observation that the Lipschitz constant of a linear function is its largest singular value (spectral norm).
 The spectral norm of a matrix $\vec{A}$ is

 thus a weight matrix $\vec{W}$ is normalised to be 1-Lipschitz by replacing the weights with $\vec{W}_{SN} := \frac{\vec{W}}{SN(\vec{W})}$.
 Rather than using singular value decomposition to compute the norm, the power iteration method is used; for randomly initialised vectors $\vec{v} \in \reals^n$ and $\vec{u} \in \reals^m$, the procedure is